S.B.I - Simple Basic Interaction Documentation

 Max capacity of the stash (in weight units)

-This logic is handled through the StashCheck
+On Begin Play, the stash is initialized using these values.
+This logic is handled through the StashCheck function inside the blueprint.

 To define new items:

-Add a new entry to the EN_Item
+1. Add a new entry to the EN_Item enum.

-Add a corresponding row to the DT_ItemList
+2. Add a corresponding row to the DT_ItemList data table.

 By default, each item includes:

-(display name)
+• Name (display name)

-(used for inventory weight checks)
+• Weight (used for inventory weight checks)

 You can expand the system by adding more columns or attributes as needed.

-interface when interacted with.
+Loose items (e.g. GasCan, Access Card, Small Battery) are BP_MasterTarget actors that automatically trigger the Add Item interface when interacted with.
 If successful, they’ll be added to the player’s inventory and removed from the world.

-Inventory weight checks are handled globally using functions inside the BPL_InteractionLibrary
+Inventory weight checks are handled globally using functions inside the BPL_InteractionLibrary.

 These are used when:

-Picking up items from the world
+• Picking up items from the world

-Transferring items between player and containers
+• Transferring items between player and containers

 They ensure the receiving inventory has enough free capacity before completing the transfer.